Stinger Spiritborn Endgame Build Guide

 Use the slider to see the progression steps.
 At around Paragon 200, leveling slows down significantly and all important Rare clusters, Legendary nodes and Glyph sockets should be unlocked.
 Afterwards, you can min/max your build with minor tweaks and by picking up additional smaller nodes.

-Stinger Centipede Spiritborn Endgame Paragon
+Stinger Spiritborn Endgame Paragon

 Some Glyph position swaps, board changes and other pathing adjustments may occur as you unlock your full potential.
 The setup displayed by default is the final version of the build before spending additional points that do not significantly impact your character's power.